Code of Conduct

 2.2.1 Treatment and discharge of industrial waste water

-2.2.2 Managing air emissions
+2.2.2 Dealing with air emissions

-2.2.3 Handling waste and hazardous substances
+2.2.3 Handling of waste and hazardous substances

-disposal, safety is ensured.
+safety is guaranteed.

-processes or procedures within the company, through the use of alternative materials, through savings, through recycling or through the reuse of waste.
+production and maintenance processes or procedures within the company, by using alternative materials, by economising, by recycling or by reusing waste.

-recycling or by reusing materials.
+recycling or through the reuse of materials.

-2.2.5 Managing energy consumption/efficiency
+2.2.5 Dealing with energy consumption/efficiency

 minimise energy consumption.

-2.3 Ethical business conduct
+2.3 Ethical business behaviour

-We expect our suppliers to comply with the BSCI Code of Conduct.
+We expect our suppliers to comply with the BSCI Code of Conduct

 2.3.1 Fair competition

-prices and other terms and conditions of resale autonomously.
+prices and other conditions for resale.

 2.3.3 Intellectual property